Bombus morio: Excretory organs

 It is very important for the bumble bees to have bodily homeostasis over their body.
-However, the Bombus morio do not have a rectal pad.
-Instead, the excretion system in the Bombus morio, consisting of the Malpighian tubules, ileum, and rectum, gives the bees an efficient method of keeping homeostasis.
-An analysis of these organs showed that the Bombus morio Malpighian tubules are made up of two cell types, and the ileum four types.
+However, Bombus morio does not have a rectal pad.
+Instead, the excretion system in Bombus morio, consisting of the Malpighian tubules, ileum, and rectum, gives the bees an efficient method of keeping homeostasis.
+An analysis of these organs showed that Bombus morio Malpighian tubules are made up of two cell types, and the ileum four types.
 The Malpighian tubules are significant for excretory features by throwing out excess and unnecessary solutes.
 Ileum, on the other hand, has the function of balancing the ion, water, organic compounds, and protein balance in the body.
-Together, the two organs work together to achieve homeostasis within the Bombus morios bodies despite the lack of rectal papillae.
+Together, the two organs work together to achieve homeostasis within Bombus morios bodies despite the lack of rectal papillae.

 Mucous gland

 The male mucous gland is present in most species of bees.
-Although the function of these mucous glands are largely unknown, research has been done on the Bombus morio to discover the mystery nature of the glands.
+Although the function of these mucous glands are largely unknown, research has been done on Bombus morio to discover the mystery nature of the glands.
 A histochemical study on these glands showed that the glands are made up of a pair of thick, big tubular structures.
 They cause the distal portion more dilated and corn shaped.
 The glands were evolved though protein synthesis, as RNA of the cytoplasm and nucleoli can be observed.
 Analysis has discovered that the gland secretion is very complex, as proteins, neutral polysaccharide, as well as lipids are released by these glands.

 Midgut

-The midgut of the Bombus morio is made up of three cell types that play crucial roles in the digestion, absorption, and hormone production.
+The midgut of Bombus morio is made up of three cell types that play crucial roles in the digestion, absorption, and hormone production.
 The differences in the three types of cells, digestive, regenerative, and endocrine cells, can be seen by the difference in number, nuclear size, and the size of the striated border.
 When examined ultrastructurally, the digestive cells stood out with their long microvilli.
 Importantly, the anterior regions of the midgut showed dilated basal labyrinths and openings for the hemocoel, but the posterior regions showed the opposite characteristics.
-This provided evidence that the Bombus morio have the ecto-endoperitrophic circulation.
+This provided evidence that Bombus morio has the ecto-endoperitrophic circulation.

 Colony cycle

 Not much is known about the colony cycle of the Bombus morio.
 There have been some hints about the length of their cycles, however.
 The longevity of individual workers within a eusocial bee species is one of the most important indicators of colony growth and reproductive rates of bee colonies.
 In the Bombus morio, the average worker bee lives about 41.3 days.
-Additionally, the egg-to-adult period is about 32 days for workers, 35 days formales, and 32 for queens.
+Additionally, the egg-to-adult period is about 32 days for workers, 35 days for males, and 32 for queens.
 These lengths are longer than the average and indicate slow colony growth.